mpkondrashin/tmlist/README.md

 Entry point is URL where program will connect to submit Web API calls

 #### For Deep Security users
-For Deep Security, address should be the address of one of Deep Security Managers with port that is 4119 by default and /api path:
+For Deep Security, address should be the address of one of Deep Security Managers with port 4119 (this is the  default value) and /api path:
 ```
 https://<dsm address>:4119/api
 ```